Qballjos/Homey-Servarr/INSTALLATION.md

 ## Performance

 The app is optimized for low resource usage:
-- Polling interval: 5 minutes
+- Polling interval: 5 minutes for queue/releases
+- Extended polling: 15 minutes for health checks, missing count, and library size
-- Minimal API calls
+- Minimal API calls (counts instead of full lists where possible)
 - Efficient data caching
+- Manual refresh mode: option to disable scheduled polling

 For questions or problems, consult the README.md or Homey Developer documentation.